VinodhGangadharan/CashFlow-FrontEnd/README.md

 ### Login:

-* Provide Email & Password to login and user will be navigated to Dashboard page.
+* Provide Email & Password used while register to login and then user will be navigated to the Dashboard page.

 ![Login](https://github.com/user-attachments/assets/52982e5f-84e6-44e9-bd61-472bc97f6fd2)